 Reproducibility is an important parameter for the analytical performance of a laboratory and is addressed in the schemes' design.
-Samples provided in pairs can be regarded as duplicates from which CV's can be calculated.
-The column "Precision" in the annual report shows your CV's for the respective amino acids in comparison to median values for all labs.
-The best median precision is observed for methionine (CV 4.8%).
+Samples provided in pairs can be regarded as duplicates from which CVs can be calculated.
+The column "Precision" in the annual report shows your CVs for the respective amino acids in comparison to median values for all labs.
+The best median precision is observed for alanine (CV 4.3%).